 It’s dark in the pits of self-reflection, and we never come out the way we entered.
 When you get confused or anxious exploring your mind, remember that it’s natural.
 You’re doing it right.
 We strive for self-knowledge and that lies out of our comfort zone.
 It takes a lot of courage to begin the process, and even more to finish it.

 We need and should put more time into choosing our work-life.
 We spend days or weeks on deep research when we’re picking a car or a phone, yet we invest so little time into thinking about how we want to spend the rest of our working life.
 All we need is a pen, paper, and some alone time.
 We owe this to our future selves.

-Discover what you want
+Day 1: Understand what you actually want

-When anyone asks me "What do you want to be?", I smile on the outside, but panic on the inside.
+When anyone asks me "What do you want to be?"
+I smile on the outside but panic on the inside.
 I couldn't possibly reveal the contradictory mess in my head in public.
 So I deflect with a nervous laugh and spin the conversation to a safer place with a joke or a sudden change of topic.
 (Uff, that was close.)
 Next time, I better have some prepared statements memorized.

 Longings are anything we desire for reasons both good and bad.
 It's what we long for = what we need, want, or value.
 It's what we can't live without (needs), what we would like to have if possible (wants), and how we would like to live (values).

 Discovering what we long for is the first and most important step on our way to find meaningful work.
 What we want is where it all begins, and where it ends.
 It's why we do what we do.
 And to know how to find it and name it is one of the most useful skills we can learn in life.